codepath/site-week2-project2-student-store-starter/README.md

 ### Stretch Features

-- [ ] Users can click to expand the shopping cart in the left navigation.
+- [ X ] Users can click to expand the shopping cart in the left navigation.
-- [ ] Users can click the '+' button on a product cart to increment that product in the shopping cart.
+- [ X ] Users can click the '+' button on a product cart to increment that product in the shopping cart.
-- [ ] Users can click the '-' button on a product cart to decrement that product in the shopping cart.
+- [ X ] Users can click the '-' button on a product cart to decrement that product in the shopping cart.
-- [ ] The shopping cart displays a table of products, quantities, subtotal, tax, and total.
+- [ X ] The shopping cart displays a table of products, quantities, subtotal, tax, and total.
 - [ X ] CSS animations (text hovering)

 ### Additional Resources Used